 Three ways you can influence innovation in your strategic supplier relationships

 Innovation can elevate a standard supplier relationship to an impressive collaborative working partnership.
 The measurement of the priority your supplier places on innovation should be an integral part of your procurement process.
-Their commitment to drive new practices and processes, to imagine big and always be looking for more efficient ways of achieving your goals, is central to the success of your organisation.
+Their commitment (and evidence) to drive new practices and processes, to imagine big and always be looking for more efficient ways of achieving your goals, is central to the success of your organisation.

 The problem is that the pressures on effort and resources of ‘business as usual’ can leave little airtime for innovation.
 Often the ideas are the easy part: it’s finding those with a willingness to formulate, take action, measure the results and implement the lessons learned that are the tough parts.